iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 The first caveat to such an approach is that comparisons such are difficult because of the number of parameters used to configure these biophysical models that could all have an influence on the results.
 This is a complicated issue to resolve.
 Comparing a large number of studies should cancel out some of the noise surrounding all the parameters.
 A future direction would be to determine a way to normalise the data based on the input parameters, allowing for more effective comparisons.
 Otherwise perhaps it is only prudent to compare studies that occur in the same oceanic region, at the same time, using the same physical models and perhaps the same particle disperser for consistency.

-The second caveat is that is was difficult to get measures to compare amongst the papers due to the different metrics that were used.
-When there were common approaches of connectivity matrices, visual tools such as heat maps hid the underlying data points, impeding any meta-analysis.
-A consistent approach, including providing underlying data would assist in progressing the field for future comparisons, allowing us to understand why there is so much variation amongst reported measures such as self-recruitment and transport success.

 The current state of the field feels like is not moving forward as coherently it should be.
 Studies have been calling for behaviour to be implemented for nearly a decade, yet the majority of studies are still not including larval behavioural traits.
 This is despite the evidence that behaviours do change the described connectivity patterns.
 Perhaps we cannot move forward until these models, which include behaviour, are empirically validated.
 However, we would argue that the first priority should be to start including both movement and settlement sensory abilities for species where this is applicable and known in the literature.
 The second priority to is provide clarity in metrics so we can meaningfully compare the outcomes of connectivity studies and progress the field further.